lightning/bolts/05-onchain.md

 non-witness data: assuming it has a pay-to-witness-script-hash (the largest standard output script), in addition to a 2-byte witness header.

-In addition to the outputs being swept under [ FIXME: what does 'swept under' mean? ] as penalty, the node MAY also sweep the `to_remote` output of the commitment transaction (e.g. to reduce the total amount paid in fees).
+In addition to spending these outputs, a penalty transaction may optionally spend the commitment transaction's `to_remote` output (e.g. to reduce the total amount paid in fees).
 Doing so requires the inclusion of a P2WPKH witness and an additional *txinput*, resulting in an additional 108 + 164 = 272 bytes.